oktadev/okta-blog/_source/_posts/2022-07-19-angular-security-csrf.md

 ### Double Submit Cookie Pattern

-In sad news, this pattern doesn't involve double the cookies—it's dual submission.
-Sad news indeed for chocolate-chip cookie fans. 🍪🍪 😢  But the good news is the Double Submit Cookie Pattern doesn't require the back-end to track the user's session to the CSRF token.
+Sadly, this pattern doesn't involve double the cookies—it's a dual submission.
+Sad news indeed for chocolate-chip cookie fans. 🍪🍪 😢 But the good news is the Double Submit Cookie Pattern doesn't require the backend to track the user's session to the CSRF token.

-The CSRF token is a separate cookie from the user's session identifier in this pattern.
+In this pattern, the CSRF token is a separate cookie from the user's session identifier.
 The client sends the CSRF token in every request, and the back-end validates that the CSRF token cookie and the token in the request values match.
 This pattern is more common for SPAs.

 ## CSRF Support in Angular